 Memory loss is typically associated with aging, and is a significant concern for patients as they start to notice memory glitches.
 But memory loss arises from many possible problems.
-The specialists at South Valley Neurology, with offices in Morgan Hill, California for older children and adult care and San Jose, California, for pediatric care, provide compassionate care for patients with all types of memory loss, using their expertise to create a customized treatment that produces optimal results.
-To schedule an appointment, call one of the offices or use the online booking feature.
+The specialists at South Valley Neurology, with an office in Morgan Hill, California, provide compassionate care for patients with all types of memory loss, using their expertise to create a customized treatment that produces optimal results.
+To schedule an appointment, please call our office number 669-207-0046.

 Memory loss results from changes in your brain due to injury, disease, or neurotransmitter imbalances.
 Your memory loss may be temporary or get progressively worse.
 It may affect your ability to remember recent events or things that occurred years ago.

 Medical problems that can lead to memory loss include:

 Some mental health disorders, such as depression and bipolar disorder, can cause memory loss.